Get a Print Quote in Seconds - Not Weeks

 The Importance of Tenant Expansion

-Each supplier maintains its own data stored on the platform.
+Each supplier maintains its data stored on the platform.
 With tenant-level data isolation, the individual tenant nodes only need the data of the supplier network.
-This greatly reduces the data scope of each individual node, allowing for horizontal scalability and greatly improved performance and resource utilization.
+This dramatically reduces the data scope of each node, allowing for horizontal scalability and significantly improved performance and resource utilization.

 Cache Data to Memory Rather Than Calling the Database to Get a Current Price